LennyPhoenix/bsinator/README.md

 - `name`: **Required** - String, given to the user in the module list.
 - `description`: String, the longer text description given to the user before dependencies are listed.
 Not required, but recommended.
 - `dependencies`: List, dependency groups to process.
-- `pre`: String, pre-installation hook executed in shell before dependencies are installed.
+- `pre-hook`: String, pre-installation hook executed in shell before dependencies are installed.
-- `post`: String, post-installation hook executed in shell after dependencies are installed.
+- `post-hook`: String, post-installation hook executed in shell after dependencies are installed.

 ### Dependency Groups